pharmaverse/sdtm.oak/.github/CONTRIBUTING.md

 # Contribution to {sdtm.oak}

-This outlines how to propose a change to the aok package.
+This outlines how to propose a change to the {sdtm.oak} package.
 For more detailed info about contributing to {sdtm.oak}, and other [pharmaverse packages](https://pharmaverse.org/), please see the [development process guide](https://pharmaverse.github.io/sdtm.oak/CONTRIBUTING.html)